Tennessee State Route 15: Franklin County

 US 64/SR 15 then enter Huntland, where they have a junction with SR 122 and SR 97.
 They then pass through Belvidere before entering Winchester and having an interchange with SR 16, which provides access to downtown as US 64/SR 433 bypass it to the southeast, and SR 15 splits from US 64 again to follow SR 16, becoming a secondary highway.
 They then have an intersection with US 41A and SR 50, where SR 15 splits from SR 16 to follow US 41A.
 US 41A/SR 15 then goes through Cowan and goes east to a long narrow mountain pass.
 They then enter Sewanee and become concurrent with SR 56.
 They go east to Saint Andrews where they intersect SR 156 before crossing into Marion County.

 Marion and Grundy Counties

-It then straddles the line with Grundy County before having an interchange with I-24/US 64 (Exit 134) and become a primary highway again.
+It then straddles the line with Grundy County before having an interchange with I-24/US 64 (Exit 134) and becoming a primary highway again.
 They then enter Monteagle and SR 15 ends at an intersection with US 41/SR 2 just west of downtown.